Paulo-Dandrea/CodeLeap-Test/README.md

 yarn dev
 ```

 There are, still, some bonus points, bugs and refactors to do.
-But feel free to consider as an MVP.
+But feel free to consider as a MVP.

 ### Built with:
 - Next